Diana Pardo Pedraza

-Forthcoming Pardo Pedraza, D. "Artefacto Explosivo Improvisado: Landmines and Rebel Expertise in Colombian Warefare," Tapuya: Latin American Science, Technology and Scoiety.
+Forthcoming Pardo Pedraza, D. "Artefacto Explosivo Improvisado: Landmines and Rebel Expertise in Colombian Warfare," Tapuya: Latin American Science, Technology and Society.

 2017 Pardo Pedraza, D. "The Amputated Body: Ghostly and Literal Presence," In.
-Fanta Castro, Herro-Olaizola and Rutter-Jensen, eds., Territories of Conflict: Traversing Colombia through Cultural Studies.
+Fanta Castro, Herrero-Olaizola and Rutter-Jensen, eds., Territories of Conflict: Traversing Colombia through Cultural Studies.
 New York: University of Rochester Press.

 2020 Pardo Pedraza, D. "On Landmines and Suspicion: How (not) to Walk Explosive Fields," Environment & Planning D: Society & Space’s online forum.